Harish-M-2003/Squig-Docusaurus/docs/getting-started/quick-start.md

 Let's create a simple "Hello, World!" program to familiarize yourself with Squig.

 1. **Create a New File:**
    Open your text editor and create a new file.
-Save it with a ".sq" extension (e.g., `hello.squig`).
+Save it with a ".squig" extension (e.g., `hello.squig`).

 2. **Write Your Squig Code:**
    In your `hello.squig` file, enter the following code: